stvliu/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                     ThingsBoard Edge Community Edition is able to connect only to ThingsBoard Community Edition server.
-                    ThingsBoard Edge Professional Edition is able to connect only to  GridLinks专业版 server (it can be <a href="https://thingsboard.cloud" target="blank">ThingsBoard Cloud</a> or on-premise instances).
+                    ThingsBoard Edge Professional Edition is able to connect only to  GridLinks专业版 server (it can be <a href="https://gridlinks.codingas.com" target="blank">GridLinks Cloud</a> or on-premise instances).
                     ThingsBoard Edge Community Edition <b>can not</b> be connected to  GridLinks专业版 and vise-verse.
                 </p>
             </div>